sandro/specjour/README.markdown

 # Specjour
 _Distribute your spec suite amongst your LAN via Bonjour._

-1. Start a dispatcher in your project directory.
+1. Spin up a manager on each machine that can run your specs.
-2. Spin up a manager on each remote machine.
+2. Start a dispatcher in your project directory.
 3. Say farewell to your long coffee breaks.

 ## Requirements